“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 —Emily Dickinson

-In one of my nightmares, a tornado spins across town, picking up roofs and cars and gnarled apple trees and tossing them through the air.
+In my nightmare, a tornado spins across town, picking up roofs and cars and gnarled apple trees and tossing them through the air.
 I see houses wrecked and a panicked, wailing crowd, their safety, privacy, ease, and future plans yanked from them in a matter of seconds.
 I glance around wildly as I thread through this crowd, until finally, I spot Andrew, and my heart settles.

 He is home for me.
 And I hate that fact.
 I love my husband with every ounce of energy I possess, but if he is my home, what happens if he dies first?
 I am homeless, adrift forever?
 Psychotherapist Esther Perel softly asks a young man who has lived in many places and is now in love, “Is she home for you?”
 His yes is eager, but I recoil.
 Another person will always be so different from you, unable to wrap around all your sharp edges and soft bulges and accommodate all your interests and moods.
 I am home to myself.
 No person, no place, no building, no ideology takes that role for me.